Valodax/Arbitrage/aave_defi-loan_python/README.md

+Python scripts
 1. Swap our ETH for WETH
 2. Deposit some ETH into AAVE
-3. Borrow some DAI with the ETH collateral
+3. Borrows some DAI with the ETH collateral deposited
-    - Try to sell that DAI (short selling)
-4. Repay everything back
+4. Repays everything back

 Testing: